jason-jiankai/sampling/README.md

 # sampling
-use sampling methods to generate batches used for training of machine learning models
+use sampling methods to generate batches used for training of machine learning models.